California Labor Laws Guide

 Minors younger than 16 years can work up to 8 hours a day, 48 hours per week, or 6 days per week when school is not in session.

-While the school's in session, this age group is restricted to 3 hours of work per school day, or 18 hours per week.
+While the school is in session, this age group is restricted to 3 hours of work per school day, or 18 hours per week.

-For the time period ranging from 9 p.m.
-June 1 through Labor Day, work is prohibited from 7 p.m. to 7 a.m.
+For the period ranging from 9 p.m. on June 1 through Labor Day, work is prohibited from 7 p.m. to 7 a.m.

 Labor laws for minors aged 16 and 17

-For minors aged 16 and 17, up to 8 hours of work per day, 48 hours per week, a maximum of 6 days are allowed in a week while school is out of session.
+For minors aged 16 and 17, up to 8 hours of work per day and 48 hours per week are allowed, with a maximum of 6 days per week while school is out of session.

-For the duration of a school week, these minors can work 4 hours per day and a combined time of 28 hours for work and school activities per week.
+For the duration of a school week, these minors can work up to 4 hours per day, totaling 28 hours per week for work and school activities combined.

 Prohibited occupations for minors in California